con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdo rje drag po dga' ba che/ /
 > rdo rje hUM ste hUM zhes sgrogs/ /

-He is Vajrasattva, the great *sattva*,
+He is the noble *sattva*, Vajrasattva,
-Great bliss, the sovereign of the vajra,
+The vajra's sovereign lord, the highest bliss,
-Ferocity of the vajra, great joy,
+The vajra's wrathfulness, the highest joy,
-Voicing Vajrahūṁkāra’s *huṁ* syllables, (71)
+Voicing the *hūṁ*s of Vajrahūṁkāra, (71)

 * 71d: 71d, as per the Tattvasaṅgraha, he has the four hūṁ syllables of Vajrahūṁkāṛa.
 * The Kangyur translation's 'hūṁ gi gzugs' perhaps indicates that *kṛti* was understood in the sense of ākṛti.
-Davidson translates 'practising', but *huṁkṛti* probably most naturally has the same sense as *hūṁkāra* - 'the making the sound *hūṁ*'.
+Davidson translates 'practising', but *huṁkṛti* probably most naturally has the same sense as *hūṁkāra* - 'the making the sound *hūṁ*' - i.e., the syllable *hūṁ*; i.e., *hūṁ*.

 > [ed-d p.
 55] vajrabāṇāyudhadharo vajrakhaḍgo nikṛntanaḥ |